rancher/charts/charts/kong/README.md

 Kong Open-Source.
 To use Kong Enterprise, at the minimum, you need to do the following:

-- set `enterprise.enabled` to `true` in `values.yaml` file
+- Set `enterprise.enabled` to `true` in `values.yaml` file.
-- Update values.yaml to use a Kong Enterprise image
+- Update values.yaml to use a Kong Enterprise image.
-- Satisfy the two  prerequsisites below for Enterprise License and Enterprise Docker Registry
+- Satisfy the two prerequsisites below for Enterprise License and Enterprise Docker Registry.
+- (Optional) [set a `password` environment variable](#rbac) to create the initial super-admin.
+Though not required, this is recommended for users that wish to use RBAC, as it cannot be done after initial setup.

 Once you have these set, it is possible to install Kong Enterprise, but please make sure to review the below sections for other settings that